To get us started, take a listen to some of Lady Gaga’s “Born This Way.” A few warnings:

 So there’s the rub.
 Most positions depend on trying to explain, justify, or excuse a characteristic that should be value-neutral.
 Sexual orientation, along with race, gender, (dis)ability, and countless other identity categories, is a difference that ought to be celebrated not explained.
 I have faith that we can do it.
 Historically speaking, we’ve come quite a long way, but we still have a long way to go.

-3. Rosemarie Garland-Thomson, “Integrating Disability, Transforming Disability Theory,” in Gendering Disability, ed.
+- Rosemarie Garland-Thomson, “Integrating Disability, Transforming Disability Theory,” in Gendering Disability, ed.
 Bonnie G. Smith and Beth Hutchison (New Brunswick, NJ: Rutgers University Press, 2004), 77.
+Return to text.

-4. Alice Dreger, Ellen K. Feder, and Anne Tamar-Mattis, “Preventing Homosexuality (and Uppity Women) in the Womb?,” Bioethics Forum, June 29, 2010.
+- Alice Dreger, Ellen K. Feder, and Anne Tamar-Mattis, “Preventing Homosexuality (and Uppity Women) in the Womb?,” Bioethics Forum, June 29, 2010.
+Return to text.